MileHacker Logo

 Seafood Chowder

 A Dingle specialty.
 This creamy, rich soup bursts with a variety of local fish and shellfish.
-It warms on a cool day and has a taste of the ocean.
+It warms on a cool day and has an experience of the ocean.

 Most seafood restaurants and many pubs present their version.